 ES&H training is a corporate requirement for all employees to ensure work is conducted in a manner that is safe for the employee, their coworkers, and the environment.
 Job-specific training is required for all employees who handle and manage hazardous materials.
 Training includes hazard communication; spill prevention, control, response, and reporting; good housekeeping practices; and management of hazardous materials and hazardous waste.
-Scheduled trainings are communicated to personnel to ensure completion and records are maintained to demonstrate compliance with regulatory requirements and corporate policies.
+Scheduled notifications for required trainings are sent to personnel to ensure completion and records are maintained to demonstrate compliance with regulatory requirements and corporate policies.